SEO For Bloggers: How To Write Blog Posts That Will Boost Your Search Rankings

 In this post, I’ll discuss blog SEO strategies, SEO tools you can use to get your blog content ranking on search engines, on-page and off-page SEO, and everything else you need to know about search engine optimization.

 Disclaimer: If you choose to buy something using the links in this article, I may receive a commission at no extra cost to you.

 Know that I only promote stuff that I use and trust for my readers and the reputation of this site.

 How Do Search Engines Work?

-Before you learn about the ways you can make your web pages appear on search rankings, you must first understand the basics of how search engines work.
+Before you learn how to make your web pages appear on search rankings, you must first understand how search engines work.

 A search engine like Google “crawls” through your web pages using “spiders” or “Google bots,” as they are called.
-Once this is done, Google then decides the search rankings for your pages based on their algorithms.
+Once complete, Google decides the search rankings for your pages based on their search engine algorithms.